duisterethomas/rooster-epd/README.md

 ## Basic usage
 To sync the display with your Zermelo schedule connect the Pico to any usb power source like a usb charger or powerbank and wait for the light to turn off.
 When the light turns off you can safely disconnect the power again.
 Note that when you connect it to a computer it won't sync automatically, you will need to sync it via `Rooster_epd.exe` or `rooster_epd.pyw` with the `Sync` button.

+If it doesn't work when plugging into a usb power source like a usb charger or powerbank, try plugging it in again, sometimes the WiFi connection fails.
+If that doesn't work plug Pico into a computer and run `Rooster_epd.exe` or `rooster_epd.pyw`.
+If the `Zermelo koppelen` window pops up, the Zermelo token has expired so you need to get a new "Koppelcode".
+If nothing pops up check the wifi settings under "`Instellingen`->`Wi-Fi netwerken`".

 ## Changing setings
 To change any settings, add appointments or add notes you need to first follow the following steps